 Who We Are

-ADACS is delivered jointly by Swinburne University of Technology and Curtin University.
+ADACS is delivered jointly by Swinburne University of Technology, Curtin University and Macquarie University.
 ADACS is funded under Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) Program via Astronomy Australia Ltd (AAL).

 Astronomy Australia Limited (AAL)

 Astronomy Australia Limited (AAL) is a not-for-profit company, limited by guarantee, whose members are Australian universities and research organisations with a significant astronomical research capability.
 AAL works with Australia’s National Observatories, astronomers at Australian universities and the Australian Government to advance the goals in the Australian astronomy Decadal Plan 2016-2025, Australia in the era of global astronomy.

 Our Vision: Australian-based astronomers will have access to the best astronomical research infrastructure.

 Swinburne University of Technology is a young and exciting university leading the way in innovation, industry engagement and social inclusion.
 Swinburne is progressing to become a leading research university, globally ranking in the top 100 in Physics, top 75 in Engineering and top 65 in Space Science.
 Swinburne aspires to be a leading institution in science, technology and innovation, conducting research that transforms industries, shapes lives and communities.
 This aspiration is reflected in the recently created Swinburne Data Science Research Institute (SDSRI) which will lead the development of innovative computing and data infrastructures to analyse, manage, curate and serve data to communities.
 The SDSRI will work closely with industry and national data providers to create a “data incubator”, which will provide eResearch services and training to end-users.